stephanie-115/nutripup/README.md

 ## Testing

-Unit testing is planned using Jest.
+Unit testing is currently being completed using Jest.
 Documentation will be updated with testing instructions once implemented.

 ## Contributing